Mick Lowe: Early life

+Career

-Lowe has worked as a staff writer at the Lincoln Daily Star (1967–68), staff writer and columnist at the Daily Nebraskan (1966–68), staff writer at The Georgia Straight (Vancouver) (1970–72), co-founder of The Grape (Western Voice) (Vancouver) (1972), editor at The Gauntlet (1973–74), freelance correspondent for The Globe and Mail (1974-1988), staff reporter and producer of Morning North at CBCS-FM (1977–78), and a lecturer in journalism at Cambrian College (1988).
+Lowe worked as a staff writer at the Lincoln Daily Star (1967–68), staff writer and columnist at the Daily Nebraskan (1966–68), staff writer at The Georgia Straight (Vancouver) (1970–72), co-founder of The Grape (Western Voice) (Vancouver) (1972), editor at The Gauntlet (1973–74), freelance correspondent for The Globe and Mail (1974-1988), staff reporter and producer of Morning North at CBCS-FM (1977–78), and a lecturer in journalism at Cambrian College (1988).

 Writer

-Lowe followed his first non-fiction book, A Conspiracy of Brothers about the Port Hope 8 case, which was a national bestseller and winner of the Arthur Ellis Award for Best NonFiction Crime Book in 1989, with a biography of prisoner rights advocate Claire Culhane, "One Woman Army: The Life of Claire Culhane," and then a book on the rush to exploit the Voisey's Bay nickel deposit, "Premature Bonanza: Standoff at Voisey's Bay."
+Lowe's first non-fiction book, A Conspiracy of Brothers about the Port Hope 8 case, which was a national bestseller and winner of the Arthur Ellis Award for Best NonFiction Crime Book in 1989.
+His second book was a biography of prisoner rights advocate Claire Culhane, One Woman Army: The Life of Claire Culhane.
+Then he wrote a book on the rush to exploit the Voisey's Bay nickel deposit, Premature Bonanza: Standoff at Voisey's Bay.

-In 2008, he suffered a stroke that interrupted his writing life, among other things.
-In early 2012, he reignited his career with a 25th anniversary re-release of "Conspiracy of Brothers."

-Soon after, Mick began a new chapter: writing a fictional series about Sudbury's mining history called the Nickel Range Trilogy.
-His Nickel Range books are based upon the premise that because the United States has no nickel of its own, forcing American companies to import nickel (a metal crucial for tempering steel) from Sudbury, that all of the violent history of Sudbury was part of a long-term "destabilization campaign" waged by the Central Intelligence Agency (CIA) to ensure that American control of the nickel mines of Sudbury.
-Lowe admitted that he there was no evidence for the thesis he presented in his novels, but believed that one day evidence would emerge.
+Lowe began writing a fictional series about Sudbury's mining history called the Nickel Range Trilogy.
+These books are based upon the premise that because the United States has no nickel of its own, forcing American companies to import nickel (a metal crucial for tempering steel) from Sudbury, the violent history of Sudbury was part of a long-term "destabilization campaign" waged by the Central Intelligence Agency (CIA) to ensure that American control of the nickel mines of Sudbury.
+Lowe admitted there was no evidence for the thesis he presented in his novels, but believed that one day evidence would emerge.
 Lowe believed that because the CIA waged a "destabilization campaign" against the government of the Marxist President Salvador Allende between 1970 and 1973 after he nationalized the copper mines of Chile owned by American companies, then it was plausible to believe that the CIA would want the nickel mines of northern Ontario under pro-American control.

-The first book in the series, "The Raids," is set in 1963, during a particularly violent time in Sudbury's history: the Steelworkers' raids on the then-powerful Mine Mill union.
-The second book, "The Insatiable Maw," is set in 1968, and is about health and safety concerns associated with the Copper Cliff Smelter.
-The 1978-1979 Steelworkers strike is the subject of Mick's latest novel, "Wintersong."
-It's the third and final volume in the Nickel Range Trilogy fiction series.
+The first book in the series, The Raids, is set in 1963, during a particularly violent time in Sudbury's history: the Steelworkers' raids on the then-powerful Mine Mill union.
+The second book, The Insatiable Maw, set in 1968, and is about health and safety concerns associated with the Copper Cliff Smelter.
+The 1978-1979 Steelworkers strike is the subject of Wintersong, the third and final volume in the Nickel Range Trilogy.